Botan seeks to be a broadly applicable library that can be used to implement a range of secure distributed systems.

 - Portability to modern systems.
 Botan does not run everywhere, and we actually do not want it to (see non-goals below).
 But we do want it to run on anything that someone is deploying new applications on.
-That includes both major OSes like Windows, Linux, and BSD and also relatively new OSes such as IncludeOS.
+That includes both major platforms like Windows, Linux, Android and iOS, and also promising new systems such as IncludeOS and Fuchsia.

 - Well documented.
 Ideally every public API would have some place in the manual describing its usage.

 - Useful command line utility.
 The botan command line tool should be flexible

 and featured enough to replace similar tools such as

 opensslfor everyday users.

 There are goals some crypto libraries have, but which Botan actively does not seek to address.

 Deep embedded support.
 Botan requires a heap, C++ exceptions, and RTTI, and at least in terms of performance optimizations effectively assumes a 32 or 64 bit processor.
 It is not suitable for deploying on, say FreeRTOS running on a MSP430, or smartcard with an 8 bit CPU and 256 bytes RAM.
 A larger SoC, such as a Cortex-A7 running Linux, is entirely within scope.